This Guidance has been designed as a source of advice with Youth Work Organisations.

 - they recognise the position of trust in which they have been placed; and that,

-- in every respect, the relationships they form with the children, young people and vulnerable adults in their care are appropriate.
+- in every respect, the relationships they form with the children, young people and adults at risk in their care are appropriate.

 All persons who wish to work within the organisation, must accept and adhere to this policy.
-They must also agree to put these policies into practice for the safeguarding of children and vulnerable adults.
+They must also agree to put these policies into practice for the safeguarding of children and adults at risk.

 For clear guidance, the Code of Behaviour (below) provides a list of ‘do’s and don’ts’ to help you ensure that:

-- The welfare of the children and/or young people and/or vulnerable adults for whom you have a duty of care, is paramount at all times.
+- The welfare of the children and/or young people and/or adults at risk for whom you have a duty of care, is paramount at all times.